Dobby233Liu/HATE-UML/README.md

 * **Q:** Windows - HATE doesn't start and/or displays an error message instantly.

-    **A:** If the error dialog box has the `HATE` title, please refer to the text below.
+    **A:** If the error dialog box has the `HATE` title, please read what it prompted.
 If not, please submit an [issue](https://github.com/Dobby233Liu/HATE-UML/issues) so I can look into it.

 * **Q:** Linux/macOS - HATE doesn't start and/or displays an error message instantly.